TharunKommaddi/DataScience-DeepLearning-Projects/README.md

 - Designed a Data Pipeline that does Data Preprocessing, Feature Selection, and Feature Engineering.

-- Experimented with different Machine Learning models and got Accuracy of 87.14%.
+- Experimented with different Machine Learning models and got an accuracy of 87.14%.

 ## CLASSIFICATION

 ### Targeting the Donations for the Charity

-- Developed a model that predicts income levels based on a person's attributes, which are useful for approaching donations for charity.
+- Developed a model that predicts income levels based on a person's attributes, which are useful in approaching donations for charity.

 - Designed a Data Pipeline that does Data Preprocessing, Feature Selection, and Feature Engineering.

-- Experimented with different Machine Learning models and acquired a generalized model with Accuracy of 84% using the Grid Search Optimization approach.
+- Experimented with different Machine Learning models and acquired a generalized model with an accuracy of 84% using the Grid Search Optimization approach.

 ## CLUSTERING